Syllabus

 Academic Integrity Violations result in a penalty on the first offense, and failing the course on the second offense.
 Penalties depend on the severity of the violation and can include:

-Penalties are usually accompanied by a letter to the Office of Community Standards & Integrity, to be officially filed as an academic integrity offense.
+Penalties may be accompanied by a letter to the Office of Community Standards & Integrity, to be officially filed as an academic integrity offense.
 A first offense usually leads to a discussion with the office about academic integrity at the university, so that you can better understand how to approach academic integrity in the future.
-Two or more offenses usually lead to university-level penalties, such as being suspended or expelled.
+Two or more offenses usually lead to university-level penalties, such as being suspended or, in extreme cases, expelled.

 Grace Period